Man Utd owe nearly £1bn, club figures show

-Manchester United: Premier League club owes almost £1bn, reveal new figures
+Manchester United: Premier League club owe almost £1bn, reveal new figures

 Last updated on .From the section Man Utd